Alumni Testimonials

 “I was trying to figure out a way to stay engaged with current topics in the biomedical and healthcare fields, and Systems Medicine helped me achieve just that!
 I am deeply grateful to Dr. Sona Vasudevan for the extraordinary learning opportunity.
 Under her leadership, the program had enabled me to gain a better understanding of how clinical data is managed and understood to analyze the health of the individual patient, a leap in providing personalized care to our society.”

-Khuyen Mai ’18, MS in Systems Medicine, currently at Georgetown University
+Khuyen Mai (M.S. ’18), currently at Georgetown University

 “The Systems Medicine program taught me the value of big data and showed me how it can be applied to questions in medicine and translational research.
 Systems Medicine cemented my interest in pursuing a career in medicine.
 The program shows students how various -omic fields can be applied in a clinical environment.
 The Systems Medicine program offered me a variety of opportunities to learn how genomics research is impacting patient care.
 I was taught skills that were incredibly useful for my career after I graduated.”